-Using management zoning and collaborative techniques such as adaptive management, user education, and a national park advisory committee, the NPS preferred alternative would support restoration of natural systems and protection of cultural resources while providing improved opportunities for a quality visitor experience.
-This concept is represented in management zoning by establishing pole/troll and pole/troll/idle zones over most of the shallowest areas of Florida Bay (submerged marine wilderness); establishing frontcountry and backcountry zones as well as identifying proposed and proposed potential wilderness in portions of the East Everglades Addition to provide for a variety of visitor experiences; and by identifying certain segments of the wilderness waterway as seasonal backcountry (nonmotorized) zones, as well as seasonal idle speed zones to provide a variety of possible experiences in the gulf coast area of Everglades National Park.
+Using management zoning and collaborative techniques such as adaptive management, user education, and a national park advisory committee, the NPS preferred alternative would support restoration of natural systems while providing improved opportunities for quality visitor experiences.
+This concept is represented in the management zoning by establishing pole/troll zones over most of the shallowest areas of Florida Bay (submerged marine wilderness) and by designating 21,700 acres in the northwest portion of the East Everglades Addition as the frontcountry zone, where commercial airboat tours and private airboat use by eligible individuals would continue.
+Much of the East Everglades Addition (the portion where airboat use would not occur) would be proposed for eventual wilderness designation.

 Adaptive management would be used to improve success at achieving desired conditions for natural and cultural resources and visitor experiences.
-Adaptive management focuses on learning and adapting through partnerships of managers, scientists, and other stakeholders who learn together how to create and maintain sustainable ecosystems (Williams et al. 2009).
+Adaptive management focuses on learning and adapting through partnerships of managers, scientists, and other stakeholders who learn together how to create and maintain sustainable ecosystems (Williams, Szaro, and Shapiro 2009).
 The National Research Council, part of the Academy of Sciences, defines adaptive management as

-[A]decision process that promotes flexible decision making that can be adjusted in the face of uncertainties as outcomes from management actions and other events become better understood.
+[A] decision process that promotes flexible decision making that can be adjusted in the face of uncertainties as outcomes from management actions and other events become better understood.
 Careful monitoring of these outcomes both advances scientific understanding and helps adjust policies or operations as part of an iterative process.
 Adaptive management also recognizes the importance of natural variability in contributing to ecological resilience and productivity.
 It is not a trial and error process, but rather emphasizes learning while doing.
 Adaptive management does not represent an end in itself, but rather a means to more effective decisions and enhanced benefits.
 Its true measure is in how well it helps meet environmental, social, and economic goals; increases scientific knowledge; and reduces tensions among stakeholders.

 Adaptive management (1) helps managers maintain flexibility in their decisions, knowing that uncertainties exist and provides managers the latitude to change direction, (2) improves understanding of ecological and social systems to achieve management objectives, and (3) is about taking action to improve progress toward desired outcomes.
 Figure 1 illustrates the adaptive management process.
-Adaptive management strategies may require additional planning and compliance during project implementation.

-To provide input on implementation of the general management plan and adaptive management for the park's marine and shallow-water resources, the park would establish a federally designated park advisory committee (sanctioned by the Secretary of the Interior).
-This committee would be composed of diverse stakeholders and would help park managers consider various perspectives on different management issues (e.g., resource protection, visitor use and access, zoning refinements, education programs, monitoring, and restoration efforts).
-Benefits of a formal advisory committee would be realized by both park managers and the public; examples include regular and ongoing cooperation to assist the park in implementing the general management plan; identifying and evaluating key issues affecting the park and neighboring communities, nearby parks and protecting areas, and resources; developing a park constituency that is aware of and concerned about the condition of the park and ways to protect and experience it; reviewing additional implementation-level planning efforts and ensuring their adequate implementation; and participating in adaptive management and monitoring efforts related to meeting park goals.
-An advisory council has been working with the adjacent Florida Keys

-National Marine Sanctuary during the past decade.
+To provide input on implementation of the general management plan and adaptive management, the park would establish a federally designated park advisory committee (sanctioned by the Secretary of the Interior).
+This committee would be composed of diverse stakeholders and would help park managers consider various perspectives on different management issues (e.g., visitor use and access [especially boating in shallow marine waters], education programs, and natural and cultural resource protection).
+Benefits of a formal advisory committee would be realized by both park managers and the public; examples include regular and ongoing cooperation to assist the park in implementing the general management plan; identifying and evaluating key issues affecting the park and neighboring communities; developing a park constituency that is aware of and concerned about the condition of the park and ways to protect and experience it; and participating in adaptive management and monitoring efforts related to meeting park goals.
+An advisory council has been working with the adjacent Florida Keys National Marine Sanctuary during the past decade.
 This council has strengthened the understanding and protection of the sanctuary while enhancing the overall relationship between the sanctuary, adjacent communities, and diverse stakeholders.
 The park would also implement a user capacity program to assist in managing the levels, types, and patterns of park use to preserve park resources and the quality of visitor experience.
 The concept of user capacity and the program proposed for implementation are described in more detail in the "User Capacity" section of this chapter.